 If we consider that furniture is not a frequently bought item, it becomes clear that there is a big chance that customers won't bother downloading an AR app.

 Just imagine the effort needed to visualize a sofa using an AR app.
 Most often, the users start by opening a product page.
 They see a product they like, and they configure it.
 If they want to see it in their space, they have to leave the product page, open an app store, and download an AR app.
 Then, they have to load the product and configure it again.
 After that, they have to go back to the product page to buy the product.

 It’s clear that the disjointed user experience was the key reason why AR has had a low adoption rate.

 So, how can AR go mainstream?

 The rise of web-native AR

 Web-native AR allows customers to place 3D models of selected products in the real world, without downloading a mobile app.

 The general rule of thumb when choosing the right technology for your business is that you should focus on technology with tangible ROI and a high adoption rate.

 App-less AR has proven to provide adoption rates that are 33 times higher than traditional Augmented Reality mobile applications, thanks to the reduced friction.
 In the future, as we see increased usage of AR in everyday life, the ability to access AR instantly without the need to install an app will become vital.

-Some of the main advantages of web-native AR when compared to traditional AR apps include instant access, high adoption rate, a broader audience, and lower development costs.
+Some of the main advantages of web-native AR, when compared to traditional AR apps, include instant access, a high adoption rate, a broader audience, and lower development costs.